grame-cncm/faustdoc/src/tutorials/rnbo.md

 }
 ```

-Parameters handling is separated in two functions: `control` is called each time a parameter has changed:
+Parameter handling is split into two functions: `control` is called each time a parameter has changed:

 ```
 // Control